kristoffer-marshall/scrape-goat/README.md

 3. **Configuration**:
    * Edit the config.ini file to define your domain lists and the keywords you want to search for.
    * You can add as many list sections (e.g., \[my-custom-list\]) as you need.
    * Set default \= yes for the list you want to run when no other is specified.
+The script will automatically create domain-lists/ and logs/ directories on first run.

 ## **Usage**

 Execute the script from your terminal.
 It will use the default list from your config.ini unless you specify another.
 \# Run a standard scan using the default list in the config
+\# If the list file isn't in 'domain-lists/', it will be downloaded automatically.
 python scrapegoat.py

 \# Run a scan using a specific list from the config
 python scrapegoat.py \--list-name tech-news

-\# Update a specific domain list from its source URL
+\# Force an update of a specific domain list from its source URL
+\# The file will be saved in the 'domain-lists/' directory
-python scrapegoat.py \--list-name federal \--update-list
+python scrapegoat.py \--list-name hatch-act \--update-list

-\# Use a temporary local file instead of the config and overwrite old logs
+\# Use a temporary local file (must be in the 'domain-lists/' directory)
+\# and overwrite old logs
 python scrapegoat.py \--input my\_temp\_domains.txt \--clobber

 ### **Command-Line Arguments**